secdev/scapy/doc/scapy/advanced_usage.rst

 Sources
 ^^^^^^^

 A Source is a class that generates some data.
-They are several source types integrated with scapy, usable as-is, but you may also create yours.
+They are several source types integrated with Scapy, usable as-is, but you may also create yours.

 Default Source classes
 ~~~~~~~~~~~~~~~~~~~~~~

-For any of those class, have a look at ``help([theclass])`` to get more information, or the required parameters.
+For any of those class, have a look at ``help([theclass])`` to get more information or the required parameters.

 - CLIFeeder : a source especially used in interactive software. its ``send(data)`` generates the event data on the lower canal
 - CLIHighFeeder : same than CLIFeeder, but writes on the higher canal
-- PeriodicSource : Generage messages periodically on low canal.
+- PeriodicSource : Generate messages periodically on the low canal.
 - AutoSource: the default source, that must be extended to create custom sources.

 Create a custom Source